depcheck/depcheck/README.md

 ## Special

-The *special* is a component used to recognize the dependencies not generally used in the above syntax files.
+The *special* component is used to recognize the dependencies that are not generally used in the above syntax files.
 The following scenarios are supported by specials:

 - Dependencies used in npm commands, Travis scripts or other CI scripts
 - [ESLint](https://www.npmjs.com/package/eslint) configuration presets, parsers and plugins